John C. Morgan

 This was the mission everyone had faced with a mixture of fear and anticipation.
 Before the war began German Reichmarshal Hermann Goering had proudly boasted, "No bomb shall fall on German soil."
 On January 27, 1943, pilots of General Ira Eaker's Mighty Eighth accepted Goering's challenge and dropped their bombs on enemy submarine pens at the Wilhelmshaven Naval Base in northern Germany.
 Undeterred, Reichmarshal Goering reassured his nation that it was immune to attack from afar.
 “No enemy bomber can reach the Ruhr.
 If one reaches the Ruhr, my name is not Goering.
 You may call me Meyer.” he boasted.

-On this date, after two days of attempts that had been thwarted by poor weather, American pilots filled the skies to drop more than 1,600 pounds of bombs on The Big "B"--Berlin.
+On this date, after two days of attempts that had been thwarted by poor weather, American pilots filled the skies to drop more than 1,600 pounds of bombs on The Big "B" - Berlin.
 Going in, every man knew it would be rough, certainly one of the most dangerous air missions flown yet in the war.
-Enemy fighters would duel to the death and to the extreme to defend their capital.
+Enemy fighters would duel to the death to defend their capital.
 Certainly, Hitler's ground defenses would be heavy, and the batteries would be manned by the very best gunners the Reich could muster.

 The mission was akin in both dangers and in design to a mission flown by twenty-six B-25 bombers just two years earlier when Colonel Jimmy Doolittle struck the heart of Japan, proving to Emperor Hirohito that Tokyo was not immune to attack.
 Ironically, it was Lieutenant General Jimmy Doolittle who now commanded the Mighty Eighth and who directed this mission.